-Experience all the key areas of this superb country; dunes, desert, plains and wildlife - the complete Namibia adventure.
+This small group tour of Namibia takes in the highlights of this outstanding country: dunes, desert, plains and wildlife - the complete Namibia adventure.

 Staying largely in exclusive accommodation in private reserves, you visit Sossusvlei’s soaring dunes, take a boat trip at Swakopmund, explore the desert in Damaraland, and marvel at Etosha’s prolific wildlife.
-Activities include walking, mountain biking, seeing ancient rock engravings at Twyfelfontein, and rhino tracking – along with optional hot air ballooning and horse-riding.
-All in all, this is the complete Namibian adventure!
+Activities include walking, mountain biking, seeing ancient rock engravings at Twyfelfontein, and rhino tracking.

-On arrival at Hosea Kutako International Airport, Windhoek, you will meet your guide after passing immigration and customs.
-Once the group has assembled you set off for Kulala Reserve, a drive of 425 kilometres, i.e. roughly eight hours, through the Khomas Hochland mountains and down into the iconic Sossusvlei region.
-After settling into your accommodation, there will be time to relax and recover from the journey.
-Depending on your arrival time, in the late afternoon you may head out for a game drive on the private Kulala Wilderness Reserve, a 37,000-hectare tract of land bordering Namib-Naukluft National Park near the spectacular sights of Sossusvlei.
+On arrival in Windhoek, you will meet your guide and the rest of your group, and set off for Kulala Reserve, a full day's drive drive through the Khomas Hochland mountains and down into the iconic Sossusvlei region.
+Depending on your arrival time, in the late afternoon you may head out for a vehicle safari on the private Kulala Wilderness Reserve, a 37,000-hectare tract of land bordering Namib-Naukluft National Park near the spectacular sights of Sossusvlei.

-Today you head on to your next destination, Swakopmund - a drive of 350 kilometres, i.e. between five and a half to six hours.
-After an early departure you follow the road that snakes through the dramatic Kuiseb Canyon, to emerge on a wide expanse of gravel plain before eventually arriving in Walvis Bay.
-From here you head a short distance up the coast to Swakop, as it is known.
+Today you head on to your next destination, Swakopmund - a drive of 350 kilometres.
+After an early departure you follow the road that snakes through the dramatic Kuiseb Canyon, before eventually arriving in Walvis Bay.
+From here it is a short distance up the coast to 'Swakop', as it is known.
 Once you have checked in at the hotel, the rest of the day is free to explore this quaint coastal town with its distinctly Germanic air.

-The day is dedicated to exploring the ice blue Atlantic coast around Swakopmund to see its incredible marine life, with a private catamaran trip from Walvis Bay (weather permitting).
+Today is dedicated to exploring the ice blue Atlantic coast around Swakopmund to see its incredible marine life, with a private catamaran trip from Walvis Bay (weather permitting).
 You'll visit the oyster platforms to learn how oysters are cultivated - with an opportunity to taste them - before moving on to Pelican Point to see the lighthouse and an area where three species of dolphins may be encountered: the rare endemic Heaviside's dolphin, dusky and Atlantic bottlenose dolphins.
-As well as spotting diverse pelagic (ocean-going) birdlife, in season you can see pelicans, flamingoes, Cape fur seals, massive sunfish, leatherback turtles, humpback and southern right whales.
-Breakfast and lunch are included today.
+As well as spotting diverse pelagic (ocean-going) birdlife, in season you can see pelicans, Cape fur seals, flamingos, massive sunfish, leatherback turtles, humpback and southern right whales.

-Continue by road to Damaraland, to the west of the Brandberg Mountain, the second largest monolith in the world after Ayer's Rock, in Australia.
-En route you stop for lunch at Ugab Save the Rhino Trust Camp.
-Save the Rhino Trust has been involved with rhino conservation in this area since the early eighties, and is singly responsible for helping these rare animals to survive and thrive - so that today the area boasts the largest concentration of black rhino anywhere on the planet outside a national park.
-Community game scouts, employed by the trust as monitors, are your trackers and guides.
+Continue by road to Damaraland, to the west of the Brandberg Mountain, the second largest monolith in the world after Ayer's Rock in Australia.
+En route you stop for lunch at the Ugab Save the Rhino Trust Camp - this non-profit organisation has focussed on rhino conservation since the 1980s, and today this area of Namibia boasts the largest concentration of black rhino anywhere on the planet outside a national park.
+Community game scouts, employed by the trust as monitors, will be your trackers and guides.

-Day and night vehicle and foot safaris, mountain biking, Twyfelfontein rock art
+Days7-8: Day & night vehicle & walking safaris, mountain biking, Twyfelfontein rock art

-In remote mountainous area northwestern Namibia, Damaraland adjoins the Skeleton Coast and is a land of spectacular scenery.
+During your stay here, you will have plenty of opportunity to explore the Damaraland's spectacular scenery and unique wildlife.
 Availability of food and water governs the cyclical movements of the rare and endangered desert elephant, black rhino, gemsbok and other species that have successfully adapted to this unforgiving environment.
 Even lion and cheetah may, occasionally, be seen in the area.
 Birders have the chance to spot endemic species, Monteiros' hornbill, Ruppell's parrot, plus a wide variety of resident raptors.
-Damaraland’s crystal-clear night skies offer fabulous stargazing opportunities, and the feeling here is of privilege, peace and humility in the face of such a timeless land.
-All meals are included.

 Drive to Ongava Game Reserve (a distance of 330 kilometres and around five hours drive) on the boundary of Etosha National Park, to experience big game viewing at this iconic saltpan.